alyxazon/docker-yed/README.md

 ## What is yEd?

-It is a cross-platform application (Linux, Windows, and Mac OS) that can be used to draw diagrams.
+It's a cross-platform application (Linux, Windows, and Mac OS) that can be used to draw diagrams.

 You can export diagrams as GIF, JPEG, PNG, EMF, BMP, PDF, EPS, and SVG.